elpantherd/EQIPO/README.md

 # EQIPO
 Electrostatic Quantum Inspired Path Optimization (Autonomous Navigation) for UAVs.
+This project is still under further refinement and optimization for high level expected performances

 ---